Gauge-independent transition dividing the confinement phase in the lattice SU(2) gauge-adjoint scalar model: Lattice gauge-scalar model with a scalar field in the adjoint representation

-We perform Monte Carlo simulations on the $16^{4}$ lattice with periodic boudary condition in the gauge-independent way (without gauge fixing).
-In each Monte Carlo step (sweep), we update link variables $\{U_{x,\mu}\}$ and scalar fields $\{\mathbf{\phi}_{x}\}$ alternatly by using the HMC algorithm with integral interval $\Delta\tau=1$ as explained in the previous section.
+We perform Monte Carlo simulations on the $16^{4}$ lattice with periodic boundary condition in the gauge-independent way (without gauge fixing).
+In each Monte Carlo step (sweep), we update link variables $\{U_{x,\mu}\}$ and scalar fields $\{\bm{\phi}_{x}\}$ alternately by using the HMC algorithm with integral interval $\Delta\tau=1$ as explained in the previous section.
 We take thermalization for $5000$ sweeps and store 800 configurations for measurements every 25 sweeps.
-Fig.\ref{fig:simulation} shows data sets of the simulation parameters in the $\beta$--$\gamma$ plane.
+Figure \ref{fig:simulation} shows datasets of the simulation parameters in the $\beta$--$\gamma$ plane.